 - In person at your local Social Security office

 Final Thoughts on Medicare and Turning 65

 There are so many facets to Medicare that it’s important to begin researching your options well before you turn 65.
 For example, if you have group insurance through your or your spouse’s employer, you want to talk to your benefits administrator to determine any coverage changes once you become eligible for Medicare.
 You also want to review the various available plans and compare them to your medical needs, see which options fit your budget, and whether Original Medicare or Medicare Advantage works best.
 Finally, don’t forget to look into a Medigap plan, since the only time you have guaranteed acceptance is during your initial six months with Medicare Part B.

-Once you enroll in Original Medicare, call one of our licensed agents toll free at (844) 655-4347 (TTY 711) to learn how we can help you find the right Medicare Advantage or Supplement plan.
+Once you enroll in Original Medicare, call one of our licensed agents toll-free at 855-350-8101 (TTY 711) to learn how we can help you find the right Medicare Advantage or Supplement plan.
 You can also use our online tool to review plans in your area.